mindspore.ops.IndexAdd

 - Inputs:

-x (Parameter) - The input Parameter to add to.
+x (Union[Parameter, Tensor]) - The input Parameter or Tensor to add to.

 indices (Tensor) - Add the value of x and y along the dimension of the axis according to the specified index value, with data type int32.
 The indices must be 1D with the same size as the size of y in the axis dimension.
 The values of indices should be in [0, b), where the b is the size of x in the axis dimension.